Elladavyson/Antidepressant_MWAS/README.md

 *A note on accounting for relatedness*: Each cohort will have their own pipelines to account for relatedness within their cohorts, i.e Twin Cohorts.
 In this case, we welcome the use of in-house pipelines and models for testing the association of Phenotype ~ MRS, including the key covariates detailed above.
 If not using the example above, please do document your model and analysis.

+#### General Output

+We would like the coefficients of the model, alongside the standard errors, Z scores and P values.

+We would also like the McFaddens pseudo-R2 to assess the wellness of fit:

+This requires the running of a *null* model, meaning the exact same model parameters just **without the AD MRS**

+The McFaddens pseudo R2 is then calculated as a ratio of the loglikelihood of the full (including MRS) and null (excluding MRS) model:

+$$\McFaddens pseudo-R^{2} = 1-(LogLik(full_model)/LogLik(null_model) $$

+`MRS_assoc.R` is a general script template a generalised mixed linear model (glmm) to test the association of the MRS with antidepressant exposure phenotype.

 *--cohort*: Cohort name, e.g 'GS' or 'LBC1936'

 *--id_column*: The column name of the identifier column (default == IID)